Frequently Asked Questions

 When the search has completed, in the results pane click on the separator bar to the right of the 'Folder' title legend, and drag it to the right sufficiently far so that the full path can be seen for each file.
 Many of these paths will be common.
 Leave these search results open.

 Run Easy-PC, then click on the book icon, or go to [File], [Libraries].
 Select the 'Folders' tab.
-The top pane shows the library paths that Easy-PC knows about. compare these with the ones in the search results.
+(An alternative is to use the Libraries tab under [Settings], [Folders].)
+The top pane shows the library paths that Easy-PC knows about.
+Compare these with the ones in the search results.
 For any missing paths do this:

 You should now be able to find all your libraries.